GlitchedPolygons/glitchedhttps/lib/README.md

 <strong>Chillbuff</strong>
 </summary>
 <p>
-  This library makes use of chillbuff; a generic, lightweight, <a href="https://en.wikipedia.org/wiki/Header-only">(header-only)</a> dynamic-size array, which at the time of writing (17.
-January 2020) is <a href="https://github.com/GlitchedPolygons/chillbuff/blob/master/LICENSE">Apache-2.0 licensed</a> and available on GitHub.
+  This library makes use of chillbuff; a generic, lightweight, <a href="https://en.wikipedia.org/wiki/Header-only">(header-only)</a> dynamic-size array, which at the time of writing (19th of October, 2020) is <a href="https://github.com/GlitchedPolygons/chillbuff/blob/master/LICENSE">Apache-2.0 licensed</a> and available on GitHub.
 </p>
 <p>